-Anti-bullying and Peer-on-peer abuse
+Anti-bullying and child-on-child abuse

-We actively seek to raise awareness of and prevent all forms of peer-on-peer abuse by educating governors, our senior leadership team, staff, pupils, and parents about this issue.
+We actively seek to raise awareness of and prevent all forms of child-on-child abuse by educating governors, our senior leadership team, staff, pupils, and parents about this issue.

-This includes training governors, the senior leadership team, and staff on the nature, prevalence and effect of peer-on-peer abuse, and how to prevent, identify, and respond to it.
+This includes training governors, the senior leadership team, and staff on the nature, prevalence and effect of child-on-child abuse, and how to prevent, identify, and respond to it.

-Please refer to the peer-on-peer abuse policy for more information about how we prevent bullying and wider forms of peer-on-peer abuse.
+Please refer to the child-on-child abuse policy for more information about how we prevent bullying and wider forms of child-on-child abuse.

-If any pupil / member of staff / parent / carer has a concern about bullying, they should report it to: Mrs Niemczyk (Principal), Mr MacDonald (Assistant Principal) or any member of staff.
+If any pupil / member of staff / parent / carer has a concern about bullying, they should report it to: Mrs Niemczyk (Principal), Mr MacDonald (Assistant Principal), Mr Fennelly (Senior Leader) or any member of staff.